conrad-mac/shiny-apps/Rdatasets_app/README.md

 The datasets and their locations on your machine are then displayed using Shiny and the DT package in R ([a wrapper for the datatables js library](https://datatables.net/)).

+A live version of this app can be found [here](https://conrad.shinyapps.io/Rdatasets_app/).